Bridge over Saint Volodymyr Descent: Plagiarism accusations

-In May 2019, Swiss architect Stefanie M. Schafroth, the co-founder of Leuppi & Schafroth Architekten, stated that Andrii Myrhorodskyi from Proektni Systemy LTD stole their project of the bridge that had won the contest back in 2013 for which they still didn't get their prize money promised by Kyiv.
+In May 2019, Swiss architect Stefanie M. Schafroth, the co-founder of Leuppi & Schafroth Architekten, stated that Andriy Myrhorodskyi from Project Systems LTD stole their project of the bridge that had won the contest back in 2013 for which they still didn't get their prize money promised by Kyiv.
 She also added that the cost of Swiss project was $6 million while the Ukrainian one increased it to $10 million.
-Andriy Myrhorodskyi called Stefanie's accusations 'complete nonsense' because his company was working on the footbridge project since 2010, making the plagiarism impossible in this situation.
+Andriy Myrhorodskyi called Stefanie's accusations 'utter nonsense' because his company was working on the footbridge project since 2010, making the plagiarism impossible in this situation.
 Andrii was supported by the transport infrastructure expert Viktor Petruk who made a detailed comparison of two projects in Facebook, where he had shown that while Andriy's project consisted of several strait spans, Stefanie's project had one S-shaped span.
 Viktor compared the accusations to looking for similarities between the jaguar ornament from Jaguar XK140 and the deer ornament from GAZ-21, where the deer is a Swiss project.